-A realistic evaluation of risk probability is essential, because it guides the allocation of the resources in Polokwane Housing Association.
+A realistic evaluation of risk probability is essential, because it guides the allocation of the resources in Polokwane Municipality.
 When deciding upon a probability factor from the table, the following guidelines should be considered:

-- Consider how many similar incidents have occurred in the municipality; and - Consider the effectiveness of the existing preventative controls for the risk.
+- Consider how many similar incidents have occurred in the municipality; and - Consider, and research if necessary, how many similar incidents have occurred at other local municipalities; and - Consider the effectiveness of the existing preventative controls for the risk.

-9.3.11.
+9.3.17.
 Calculate the potential impact of the identified risk scenarios (Pre-control)

-This is the potential magnitude of the impact on Polokwane Housing Association operations should the risk/ threat actually occur.
+This is the potential magnitude of the impact on Polokwane Municipality's operations should the risk/ threat actually occur.
 This is assessed on the basis that management has no specific/ focused controls in place to address the risk/ threat (therefore before any controls).